aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 When the player creates an account on the server, the server will start to collect information about the kill/death ratios of the ships piloted by that player and the total amount of game time for each ship.
 This information will be made available in the players pause menu.

 In addition to the personal scores sheets, this data should be used to compile a server ranking list which can also be selected from the game's pause menu.

-## Combat Radio Cone

-Due to the large amounts of data required for reliable communication with the drones they must operate in a relatively short range and in line of sight of the home ship or another ship on the same team.

 ## Scale